ZwaarContrast/resumes/ROY_BAKKER.md

 Zwaar Contrast is a development agency based in Den Haag, the Netherlands.
 We have a focus on Wordpress development, but we can also assist you with various other front-end and back-end development skills.

 ### Keywords
-HTML, (S)CSS, Javascript, PHP, Wordpress, jQuery, Node.js, React, Redux, PIXI.js, MongoDB, Express, Grunt, Gulp, Webpack.
+HTML, (S)CSS, Javascript, PHP, Wordpress, jQuery, Node.js, Express, React, Redux, ES6, PIXI.js, MongoDB, Express, Grunt, Gulp, Webpack.

 ### Address
 Caballerofabriek - Unit 17